This article is part of a larger series on Remote Teaching Resources

 Proper "Netiquette" For Video Conferencing

-Video conferencing softwares are the primary tool for Synchronous online teaching.
+Video conferencing software is the primary tool for Synchronous online teaching.
 However Google Meet, Zoom, and Canvas all have the ability to record their meetings, which you can post for your students to view later.

 Canvas Conferencing, Zoom, and Google Meet are all synchronous options for conducting remote classes.
 You and your students will be able to see each other in a video call during your regularly scheduled class time.
 Some general notes about video conferencing for synchronous remote classes:

 - Class meetings should occur during the regular time slot of the class to prevent scheduling issues with other classes.

 - Make sure students have access to the call well before class time so that they are not late for the call.

 - Regardless of what video conferencing software you use, Canvas should still be used for assignment submissions, distributing files to students, grading reporting, etc.

 All apu.edu accounts have access to Google Meet.
 It is a free video-conferencing service offered through Google which can be connected directly to your Google Calendar.
 For detailed instructions on how to schedule Google Meet meetings, please reference our Google Meet instruction article for basic instructions on using Google Meet.